Browsing Tag

 Our spacious corner room had a fabulous river view from the balcony.

-The kitchenette was a nice addition to our room.
+We only made tea, but the kitchenette was a nice addition to our room.

 Breakfast was included in our rate and offered everything we could want from hot dishes to yogurt, fruit and pastries, including the Portuguese specialty pasteis de nata.
 The clientele was international and Americans were definitely in the minority here.
 We met some terrific fellow travelers and the front desk staff couldn’t have been more helpful.